tairanhao/hw10/README.md

 # hw10

-In class: use keyboard to make turns
+Using remote control to make turns and go back&forth.

-After class: use remote to make turns
+It can draw lines - circles, dotted lines with a pen installed on the robot.